What is Obanzai?

 One main ingredient of Obanzai is vegetable.
 Of course, these vegetables must be freshly produced in Kyoto.
 Soy bean products are also very common in Obanzai menu.
 Traditionally, freshwater fish and salted dried saltwater seafood are the usual ingredients of Obanzai but nowadays, it is more common to use freshwater fish.
 The reason is that it is easier to procure than salted dried saltwater seafood.

 Also, there was a time when locals of Kyoto would trade kitchenware prior to making of Obanzai.
-Aside from kitchenware, ingredients are also traded and negotiated within the Kyoto Prefecture in Japan.
+Aside from kitchenware, people would trade and negotiate ingredients within the Kyoto Prefecture in Japan.
 This gave the cuisine a more unique Kyoto touch.

 III.
 Actual Cooking

 Similar to other cuisines, Obanzai uses different cooking techniques.
-Since the menu itself has different courses, more than one method of cooking is used as well.
+Since the menu itself has different courses, they used more than one method of cooking.
 These cooking methods are grilling, steaming, frying, sautéing and even boiling dried seafood.